“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 "Not a problem," said the driver.
 They stopped at a red light.
 "You heading toward Lincoln Avenue?"

 "Pleasure to meet you.
 Boy, isn't this a day?
 What's a little lady like you doing out all by herself on a day like this?"

 "A daughter?
 Isn't that nice.
 She a little one?
 Pretty, like her mother?
 You know you don‘t look old enough to have kids."

-Angela turned toward the window.
+Angela turned to the window.
 "She's my youngest," she said, and then, "Do you have anything I can dry off with?
 I'm dripping all over."

 "Water can hardly hurt this old heap now, but there's some napkins in the glove box.
 Don't mind the mess."

 "Thank you," said Angela.
-She opened the glove box, paused for a moment when she looked inside, then did her best to towel off with the napkins.
+She opened the glove box, paused for a moment when she looked inside, then did her best to towel off.
 She realized that her purse was soaked too, and with alarm she saw the wrinkled pages of Nicolas' book.
 She pulled it out, fretting, trying to dry it on the heater vent.

 "What's that?" said Charles.